nicolasgil95/Lab3Rob22.1/README.md

 After this is done and with no errors showed you will be ready to run de scripts.

-On the scripts folder there will be a python script named _PickNDrop.py_ and .
+On the scripts folder there will be a python script named _PickNDrop.py_ and _KeyMove.py_.

 # Pick and Place Script